Dialectical Behavior Therapy (DBT) for Alcohol Addiction

 Initially developed in the 1980s by the psychologist Marsha Linehan, Dialectical Behavior Therapy, or DBT, is a form of Cognitive Behavioral Therapy (CBT) that is a therapeutic technique that helps people explore how and why they think the way they do, and to recognize patterns of thoughts that may be self-destructive.
 Thoughts are closely connected to actions, and CBT strives to change negative thoughts in order to illicit positive change with behaviors.
+Read on to learn more about the use of DBT for addiction and how it is a form of therapy which is often used during treatment for alcohol.

 Dialectical Behavior Therapy is a form of CBT, but it differs in that it focuses on validation and acceptance of difficult feelings, thoughts, and behaviors as well as change.
 Dialectical is a term that quite literally means integrating opposites – finding a balance between what needs to change and what can be accepted as is.
 The journal Psychiatry reports that DBT has been shown to be most effective when helping individuals who suffer from bipolar disorder and those who have suicidal ideations.
 A study published in the journal Behavior Research and Therapy indicates that DBT helped to vastly reduce self-injurious behaviors in the participants in a relatively short period of time.

-a href=”/co-occurring-disorder/bipolar/”>DBT has also been shown to be beneficial in helping those who struggle both with bipolar disorder and substance abuse, the journal Psychiatry further publishes.
+DBT has also been shown to be beneficial in helping those who struggle both with bipolar disorder and substance abuse, the journal Psychiatry further publishes.
 In studies of people diagnosed with bipolar disorder who also struggled with substance abuse, people abused drugs less often when being treated with DBT.

 DBT is a short-term and research-based therapeutic model that focuses on helping people to manage emotions that may be intense and painful.
 Often, alcohol may be used as a method of coping, or self-medicating, emotions that are difficult, such as anxiety or depression.
 Alcohol can temporarily soothe troubling thoughts and serve as a way to escape from reality.
 As a central nervous system depressant, alcohol lowers stress and anxiety, and can produce feelings of pleasure and relaxation.

-With regular alcohol abuse, however, dependence can form.
+With regular alcohol abuse, however, alcohol dependence can form.
 Side effects of dependence include withdrawal symptoms that are opposite to the effects of alcohol, including anxiety and depression.
 Repeated alcohol abuse can cause mood swings and difficult emotions to worsen.
 DBT can help a person learn how to cope with these emotions and provide tools for managing them.
 It can also help clients to work through potential triggers and curb self-destructive and maladaptive behaviors.

 There is often a lot of guilt and shame that accompanies addiction, and DBT can help individuals to accept themselves for who they are and move forward in a positive manner.
 With acceptance can come heightened self-esteem and motivation for positive change.
 A bond is created between therapist and individual in DBT, which can provide a positive and healthy outlet for emotional and spiritual growth.
 DBT sessions provide life skills training that teaches coping mechanisms and tools for minimizing instances of relapse.